Configure a Linux Python app for Azure App Service

 STATICFILES_DIRS = [os.path.join(FRONTEND_DIR, 'build', 'static')]

-Here, FRONTEND_DIR is used to build a path to where a build tool like yarn is run.
-You can again use an environment variable and App Setting as desired.
+In this code, FRONTEND_DIR is used to build a path to where a build tool like Yarn is run.
+You can again use an environment variable and app setting if you want to.

 3. Add whitenoise to your requirements.txt file.
 WhiteNoise (whitenoise.evans.io) is a Python package that makes it simple for a production Django app to serve its own static files.
-WhiteNoise specifically serves those files that are found in the folder specified by the Django STATIC_ROOT variable.
+WhiteNoise serves the files that are found in the folder specified by the Django STATIC_ROOT variable.

 4. In your settings.py file, add the following line for WhiteNoise: